 Currently, many banks are using a variety of platforms to communicate with their customers and, very often, any integration of the information contained therein is done manually, if not all.

 In order to make the best of the investment in a digital marketing platform, there has to be a high commitment from the bank.
-Assuring the client both a maximum level of digital fluency with bank staff along with excellence in performance, in all his activities.
+Ensuring the client both maximum level of digital fluency with bank staff along with excellence in performance, in all his activities.
 BackBase suggests FOUR pillars (not three): omni, modular, open and smart banking.
 This new era of personalization needs the skills to extract, analyze and to understand massive volumes of data from divergent sources.
 Then, to be able to serve them up as meaningful and actionable information that has value to both the customer and the business.

 Data, technology and personalization

 AI especially is changing the way the public interacts with technology.
 Aiming for consistency across the customer digital experience is going to require constant analysis and adjustment.